Photo: Looking west to Anderson Peak from Red Rock Canyon (note Purcell Sill)

 Visible from Highway: Red Rock Canyon Road

-Named for: Anderson, Capt.
-Samuel (Capt.
-Anderson was the Chief Astronomer of British Boundary Commission of 1872-1876.)
+Named for: Capt.
+Samuel Anderson was the Chief Astronomer of British Boundary Commission of 1872-1876.

 When viewed from the Red Rock Canyon road, the sharp summits of Anderson peak feature a black, horizontal stripe.
 This is the Purcell Sill, created when magma (molten rock) was injected under tremendous pressures between layers of sedimentary rock near the top of the Siyeh formation.
 The magma then slowly cooled to become diabase, the coarse grained equivalent of basalt.
 Igneous rock such as this is very rare in the Canadian Rockies.
 [Ben Gadd]